Air ambulance service CapRescue flies high with solar

 The design life of the wind turbines will be at least 30 years.
 At the end of their useful life, the wind turbines and electrical equipment will be either replaced and the wind farm repowered, or the project will be decommissioned, and the site returned to its original use at the expense of the project.

-Clarke Creek Wind Farm is committed to building and maintaining relationships and being an active member of the local community by supporting local initiatives and events.
+Clarke Creek Wind Farm aims to be an active member of the local community by supporting local initiatives and events.

 Further information can be found in the Community Fund Guidelines and the Community Fund Scholarship Guidelines.